Migrating an online store from WordPress to Shopify starts with a plan, not copying.

 Migration of pages, blog posts, and media

-Multilingual support and Shopify Markets during transfer
+Multilingual setup and Shopify Markets during a transfer

-Planning during migration
+Planning the migration

 URL redirects and preserving SEO during migrations